Frankie Masters: Career

 Frankie Masters and his Orchestra recorded extensively, producing 124 sides on Vocalion, Okeh, and Columbia between 1939 and 1942, During that same time, they cut several hundred songs for World and Lang-Worth transcription services that provided music to radio stations on a subscription basis and were not released for purchase by the general public.
 It was also during this period that the Music Corporation of America (now MCA Inc.) organized a sponsored radio show for the Masters orchestra.
 It was broadcast first via WBBM, later WMAQ and was called It Can Be Done.
 Also featured each week was poet-journalist Edgar Guest.
 The show, according to saxophonist Buddy Shaw, who played with Masters's band at the time, featured stories about people who achieved success through adversity.
 Masters and company also made several movie shorts, which were shown in theaters nationally.

 He and wife Phyllis Miles hosted the television show Lucky Letters on WBKB.
 Later that year and into early 1951, they had a weekly program called Walgreen's Open House.

-Then in the fall of 1974, when the Empire Room of the Palmer House reopened for the season, the Frankie Masters Orchestra became the new house band, replacing Ben Arden and his band, which had been appearing there since 1957.
+Then in the fall of 1974, when the Empire Room of the Palmer House Hotel reopened for the season, the Frankie Masters Orchestra became the new house band, replacing Ben Arden and his band, which had been appearing there since 1957.